Welborn Gallery

 The exhibition features deeply personal works from participating artists, each piece reflecting the journey from trauma to healing.
 Featured artist Natalie Robinson reflects on her contribution: “This work captures the mental toll such an experience can take, and reflects the resilience needed to reject the harmful words and negativity that once sought to define me.”
 Artist Sage Adderley adds, “Sharing my painting, Seeds of Survival, is my way of breaking the silence, challenging misconceptions about survivors, and finding power in the vulnerability of healing.”

-A portion of all art sales will support YVEDDI, a local nonprofit providing vital services to survivors of domestic violence in Davie, Stokes, Surry, and Yadkin Counties.
+A portion of all art sales will support YVEDDI, a local nonprofit providing vital services to survivors of domestic violence in Stokes, Surry, and Yadkin Counties.
 This collaboration underscores the exhibition’s commitment to creating tangible support for survivors while raising awareness through art.

 About the Curator: